Properties of biodiversity indices that incorporate future extinction risk

-Finally, we also described some equalities and inequalities that arise for feature diversity under the g-FOB model, as well as an inequality that allows the extinction probabilities to depend in a certain way on features.
-In future work, it would be interesting to explore extensions of our results to processes more general than the g-FOB model.
+In future work, it would be interesting to explore extensions of our results to processes more general than the g-FOB model, as well as applying general feature diversity measures to conservation-relevant feature datasets and settings where networks rather than trees better represent relationships.